NexPlayer/Android-SDK/advanced.md

 The new value of Auto Volume.
 If Auto Volume was turnedoff, this will be 0.
 If Auto Volume was turnedon, it will return 1.
-If Auto Volume is not supported in this version of the NexPlayer™, this will return the error, NOT\_SUPPORT (0x8000000FL).
+If Auto Volume is not supported in this version of the NexPlayer, this will return the error, NOT\_SUPPORT (0x8000000FL).

 #### native int SetBitmap (Object mFrameBitmap)

 Sets a bitmap to be used to receive rendered frames for display, when using the Java-based renderer.

-For more information on this method, please also refer to theJava Renderersection of the NexPlayer™ Engine documentation.
+For more information on this method, please also refer to theJava Renderersection of the NexPlayer Engine documentation.

 **Parameters**